-- 1. Hold and articulate clear values and moral purpose focused on providing a worldclass education for the pupils they serve. - 2.
-Demonstrate optimistic personal behaviour, positive relationships and attitudes towards their pupils and staff, and towards parents, Governors and members of the local community. - 3.
-Lead by example with integrity, creativity, resilience, and clarity drawing on their own scholarship, expertise and skills, and that of those around them.

-- 4. Sustain wide, current knowledge and understanding of education and school systems locally, nationally and globally, and pursue continuous professional development. - 5.
-Work with political and financial astuteness, within a clear set of principles centred on the school's vision, ably translating local and national policy into the school's context. - 6.
+- 1. Hold and articulate clear Christian values and moral purpose focused on providing a world-class education for the pupils they serve and reflecting the Church foundation of the school. - 2.
+Demonstrate optimistic personal behaviour, positive relationships and attitudes towards their pupils and staff, and towards parents, governors and members of the local Church and wider community. - 3.
+Lead by example with integrity, creativity, resilience, and clarity drawing on their own scholarship, expertise and skills, and that of those around them. - 4.
+Sustain wide, current knowledge and understanding of education and school systems locally, nationally and globally, and pursue continuous professional development that reflects the needs of a Church of England school. - 5.
+Work with political and financial astuteness, within a clear set of principles centred on the school's Christian vision, ably translating local, national and Diocesan policy into the school's context. - 6.
 Communicate compellingly the school's vision and drive the strategic leadership, empowering all pupils and staff to excel.